 One of our main responsibilities is fire suppression.
 NFD responds to all fires within the city limits and will provide mutual aid when called upon.
 Once the fire is extinguished, we are here for you to help with those first steps towards recovery.

-Since 1978 the Napa Fire Department has been the primary ALS (advanced life support) provider within city limits.
+Since 1978 the Napa Fire Department has been the primary ALS (advanced life support) provider within the city limits.
 Every front line apparatus is staffed with at least one paramedic 24/7 assuring prompt ALS care.

-Our firefighters are well trained in the Wildland arena and will respond both within the city of Napa and as mutual aid to wild fires throughout the State and Nation.
+Our firefighters are well trained in the Wildland arena and will respond both within the City of Napa and as mutual aid to wild fires throughout the State and Nation.

 The Napa Fire Department has three HazMat specialists ensuring one is on duty at all times.
 They are part of the County wide HazMat team (NIHIT) and will work to mitigate any HazMat incident.

 Rope rescue, confined space, trench rescue, interior/exterior shoring, these are just some of the disciplines our firefighters are trained in.
 We are part of the County's Rescue Team (NIRT).